fkfest/Buffers.jl/README.md

 reset!(buffer) # To clear all tensors from the buffer
 ```

+You can also use the `neuralyze` function to remove aliasing information from tensors allocated in the buffer.
+This is useful in advanced scenarios where you need to ensure tensors are treated as independent.

-For more information on how to use Buffers.jl, please refer to the [documentation](fkfest.github.io/Buffers.jl/stable).
+For more information on how to use Buffers.jl, please refer to the [documentation](fkfest.github.io/Buffers.jl).